Helperbird/website/src/pages/partners/sprialisconsulting.md

 ---
 layout: templates/blog_post.liquid
-title: Jim Sprialis of Sprialis consulting | Helperbird Partner | Helperbird
+title: Jim Sprialis of Sprialis consulting | Helperbird Partner
 description:
   Jim Sprialis is a leading influence in the promotion and use of inclusive and assistive technologies in South Australia’s education and training arena.
 He has been an educator for 28